FREQUENTLY ASKED QUESTIONSProgram - Workshops - Performing

 Do I have to attend all the sessions for one type of workshop?

-Only if you are attending masterclasses that you have pre-booked to attend.
-However, many workshops are progressive and you may find it useful to continue with certain workshops, especially ensembles.
+It is not essential to attend all workshops if they are progressive.
+However, you may find it useful to continue with certain workshops, especially ensembles.

 Program & Schedule